Kai Ishizawa: Professional career

 Ishizawa was scheduled to face the undefeated Katsuki Mori for the Japanese minumweight title in the main event of "Phoenix Battle 83" at the Korakuen Hall in Tokyo, Japan on January 11, 2022.
 He won the fight by an eight-round technical knockout.
 Ishizawa dropped Mori to the canvas with a flurry of punches, which prompted his corner to throw in the towel.
 Ishizawa called out the reigning WBO mini-flyweight champion Masataka Taniguchi during his post-fight interview.

 Ishizawa is booked to challenge the reigning WBO mini-flyweight champion Masataka Taniguchi on 22 April 2022, in the main event of a Hikari TV broadcast PBX card, which will take place at the Korakuen Hall in Tokyo, Japan.
 The bout is a rematch of their September 21, 2019 meeting, which Taniguchi won by unanimous decision.
 Ishizawa vacated the Japanese minimumweight title on 3 March.
 Ishizawa failed to make weight for the title bout, as he weighed in 2.5 kg over the championship limit in his first attempt and 2.3 kg over the limit in his second attempt.
 Ishizawa was allowed to compete after making 49.9 kg on the day of the fight, although he was ineligible to win the title.
 He lost the fight by an eleventh-round technical knockout, and was down on all three of the judges scorecards at the time of the stoppage.

 On July 19, 2022, it was announced that JBC had handed Ishizawa a six-month ban for missing weight against Taniguchi.
 The suspension was backed dated to April 22 and was accompanied by a strict caution by his gym and gym manager.
+Ishizawa was booked to face Jaysever Abcede on June 12, 2023, after serving out his ban from professional competition.
+He won the fight by a fifth-round knockout.